miking-lang/miking-dppl/treeppl/doc/Developer.md

 make install
 ```

-Then, to install the TreePPL compiler itself, `tppl`, you issue:
+Then, to install the TreePPL compiler itself, `tpplc`, you issue:

 ```
 make install-treeppl